 There are three main ways we’ve seen fraudsters perpetrate digital replay attacks this year.
 Replay attacks aim to avoid device and network detection, repeatedly, by either:

-changing the device information;
+1. changing the device’s identifying information;

-changing the network information/conditions; or
+2. changing the fraudster’s network information or conditions; or

-sending fraudulent information to the identity verification system.
+3. sending fraudulent information to the identity verification system.

 They can be performed on mobile or desktop devices, each of which provides different attack vectors for fraudsters to exploit.
 And they can be easily automated to be exploited multiple times.